FVaisfeld/CNN_binary-classifier/README.md

 The example contains a ResNet-CNN model for the classification of pictures of apples and bananas.
 The whole training process is depicted in the notebook file.
-Furthermore the back-end can be run with the front-end interfact of streamlit, there is a tracking of prediction realized trough a lockfile and the whole application can be dockerized into a container.
+Furthermore the back-end can be run with the front-end interfact of streamlit, there is a tracking of prediction realized trough a logfile and the whole application can be dockerized into a container.

 For trying out please install requierements, run the notebook file for training the model, and then run the shell script for starting a streamlit session.